funkyfisch/arduino-knock-detector/README.md

 # Arduino Knock Detection Algorithm

-### A simple library for getting a single, filtered value for a "knock" event
+## A simple library for getting a single, filtered value for a "knock" event

-## Work in Progress - Watch the repo for follow-ups or contribute
-### Check source files for TODOs
+### Work in Progress - Watch the repo for follow-ups or contribute.
+Check bottom of README for TODOs

 This library provides a <b>non-blocking</b> way of processing the input from an analog input source, from a piezo/knock/vibration sensor.